-Charts can be useful and here is one for you.
+Piano chord charts can be useful and here is one for you.
 This is the chart of all the major chords for piano.
-You can also find this and the individual major chords at Piano Lessons on Pinterest.
+You can also find this and the individual major chords at Piano Lessons Info on Pinterest.

-This is the original chart of the major chords I published on the site.
-I've just left it up here as it shows things slightly differently and you may find it useful.
+This is the original chart of the major chords I published here on Piano Lessons Info.
+It shows the chords in a slightly different way and you may find it useful.